ktamashun/Callisto/readme.md

 There are five type of filters in the `\Callisto\RequestParameters` namespace.

-* `FilterLevel`: This can be used to filter out tweets that would not be appropriate during a presentation.
+* `FilterLevel`: This can be used to filter out tweets that for example would not be appropriate during a presentation.
 * `Follow`: You can use this parameter follow the activity of certain users.
 * `Language`: Filter tweets that were written in one or more given languages.
 * `Location`: Filter tweets that were written in a certain geographic area.
 Please read carefully Twitter's documentation about location filtering.